 - 1 yellow onion finely chopped

 - ½ tsp sage

 - 1 tsp rosemary

 - Preheat oven to 350°F

 - Mix ingredients and place in a greased 9″ x 9″ pan

 - Bake covered for 45 minutes

-- Remove cover and bake 15 minutes more to crispen the top
+- Remove cover and bake 15 minutes more to make the top a little crisp

 - Remove from oven and let stand for 5 minutes before serving